Hevia/blog/_posts/2021-10-17-AirMiners-Soil.md

 # Notes
+These are notes & highlights taken during my study.
+Should be noted that some of these bullet points might be copy/pasted from the articles themselves.

 - Regenerative agriculture are a group of practices aimed at promoting soil health by restoring soil's organic carbon (SOC) levels

 - No-till reduces soil erosion and encourages water to penerate soils.